-The Company operates share option schemes and a share award plan for the purpose of providing incentives and rewards to eligible participants who contribute to the success of the operations of the Group.
+The Company operates share option schemes and a share award plan.
 Employees (including directors) of the Group receive remuneration in the form of share-based payments, whereby employees render services in exchange for equity instruments ("equity-settled transactions").

-The cost of equity-settled transactions with employees for grants after 7 November 2002 is measured by reference to the fair value at the date at which they are granted.
-The fair value is determined by an external valuer, further details of which are given in note 31 to the financial statements.
+The cost of equity-settled transactions with employees is measured by reference to the fair value at the date at which they are granted.
+The fair value is determined by an external valuer, further details of which are given in note 30 to the financial statements.